-Type of withdrawal ason for thdrawal re ow to quest/documentation quired Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh & McLennan Companies controlled group, you may apply to withdraw your before-tax contributions and transferred elective deferral contributions.
-The Internal Revenue Code requires that all other available withdrawals and loans from taxqualified plans of the Marsh & McLennan Companies controlled group be taken first. the conditions below: Withdrawal Form an of the items listed by appropriate.
-As inst form, you must com "Reason for Withdraw of the request form, you cannot obtain the are requesting from sources, including life Financial Hardship will be limited to the need to alleviate the plus Federal and stotax withholding.
-The Hardship withdraway exceed the portion of VESTED account ball. inmplete the Financial Hardship ithdrawal Form and attach one the items listed below as propriate.
-As instructed on the m, you must complete the eason for Withdrawal" section the request form, showing that u cannot obtain the money you requesting from other urces, including loans.
-The nancial Hardship withdrawal libe limited to the amount you ed to alleviate the hardship, us Federal and state income withholding.
-The Financial ardship withdrawal may not ceed the portion of your STED account balance which is t being used as security for a an. • Unreimbursed medical expenses for you or your spouse or dependents. • Copies of the medical bill(s), and your explanation of benefits statement(s) • Purchase of your primary residence. • A signed copy of a purchase and sale agreement.
+Type of withdrawal eason for thdrawal re ow to quest/documentation quired Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh & McLennan Companies controlled group, you may apply to withdraw your before-tax contributions and transferred elective deferral contributions.
+The Internal Revenue Code requires that all other available withdrawals and loans from TAX-QUALIFIED PLANS of the Marsh & McLennan Companies controlled group be taken first.
+You must meet one of the conditions below: Withdrawal Form and attach one of the items listed below as appropriate.
+As instructed on the form, you must complete the "Reason for Withdrawal" section of the request form, showing that you cannot obtain the money yo are requesting from other sources, including loans.
+The Financial Hardship, plus Federal and state income to withdrawal the Land State income t • Unreimbursed medical expenses for you or your spouse or dependents. • Copies of the medical bill(s), and your explanation of benefits statement(s) • Purchase of your primary residence. • A signed copy of a purchase and sale agreement.
 If you need the withdrawal to cover closing costs, you must also provide a Good Faith Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender. • Payment for Post- secondary education for you or your spouse or dependents for the next 12 months. • A copy of tuition bill(s) from the Bursar's office showing all credits (e.g., scholarships, financial aid, student loans, etc.) and other school-related expenses.